AaronGabriel147/web-sprint-challenge-single-page-applications/README.md

 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly
 - [ ] Push commits: `git push origin <firstName-lastName>`

 ### Task 2: Project Requirements

-Your finished project must include all of the following requirements:

-- [ ] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable but must have an id of "order-pizza")
+- [x] A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable but must have an id of "order-pizza")
-- [ ] A order form that has a "/pizza" route and shows the form
+- [x] A order form that has a "/pizza" route and shows the form
-- [ ] A form with an id of "pizza-form"
+- [x] A form with an id of "pizza-form"
-- [.]
-A name text input field with an id of "name-input"
+- [x] A name text input field with an id of "name-input"
 - [ ] Validation for name and the error message is "name must be at least 2 characters" (Use this exact error message to make sure tests pass)
-- [.]
-A dropdown for pizza size with an id of "size-dropdown"
+- [x] A dropdown for pizza size with an id of "size-dropdown"
-- [.]
-A checklist for toppings - at least 4 (hint: name each separately!)
+- [x] A checklist for toppings - at least 4 (hint: name each separately!)
-- [.]
-Text input for special instructions with an id of "special-text"
+- [x] Text input for special instructions with an id of "special-text"
 - [ ] An Add to Order button that has an id of "order-button" and that submits form and returns a database record of name, size, toppings and special instructions

 Data should look something like